Austin Reed (American football): West Florida

 In July 2021, Reed signed the first Name, Image and Likeness (NIL) sponsorship in West Florida history, striking a deal with the Running Wild chain of running stores.

 Western Kentucky

 After the 2021 season, he entered the NCAA transfer portal and committed in March 2022 to Western Kentucky.
 He was selected as the team's starting quarterback during summer camp in August 2022.

 In his first game at Western Kentucky, he threw four touchdown passes in a 38–28 victory over Austin Peay.
-Through games played on November 19, he ranked second in the nation with 3,837 passing yards.
+Reed passed for more yards in the 2022 season than any other college football quarterback with 4,744 passing yards on the season.

+On January 6, 2024, Reed announced that he would enter the 2024 NFL draft.

 Statistics

+Professional career

+Reed signed as an undrafted free agent with the Chicago Bears after going undrafted in the 2024 NFL draft.
+He completed 12 of 16 passes for 123 yards and one touchdown during the preseason, finishing with a passer rating of 117.4.
+Reed was waived by the Bears on August 27, 2024, then signed to the practice squad the next day.

+Reed signed a reserve/future contract with Chicago on January 6, 2025.
+On August 25, Reed was waived by the Bears.